Dynamic Discount Value Builder

 MOST_EXPENSIVE_ORDER_ITEM_PRICE

-Most expensive order item amount Returns the amount of most expensive line items in the order; for stacked discounts, returns the original amount without any modifications due to discounts.
+Most expensive order item amount Returns the amount of the most expensive line items in the order; for stacked discounts, returns the original amount without any modifications due to discounts.
 Read more.

 Most Expensive Order Item Amount Operand Example in Formula Builder